Emily-Nilsen/promptutor/src/pages/docs/tv-movies.md

 {% /callout %}

 {% callout title="Example 1" %}
-I've been hooked on crime dramas like "Sherlock," "Mindhunter," and "Dexter" lately.
+I've been hooked on crime dramas like "True Detective," "Black Bird," and "Love & Death" lately.
 Can you recommend some under-the-radar options with a similar vibe?
 {% /callout %}

 {% callout title="Example 2" %}
-I've been hooked on epic fantasy series like "Game of Thrones," "The Witcher," and "Lord of the Rings" lately.
+I've been hooked on epic fantasy series like "Mayfair Witches," "Willow," and "House of the Dragon" lately.
 Can you recommend some under-the-radar options with a similar vibe?
 {% /callout %}

 {% callout title="Example 3" %}